ofasgard/ungoliant/README.md

 ## TODO

-- Make sure concurrency is done properly and fast (currently ~9000 requests on localhost takes 5 minutes).
 - Replace the quick and dirty CSV output with the actual CSV library.
 - Add the Google CSE functionality (currently implemented but not used).
 - Add more heuristics for NOT_FOUND detection, particularly based on HTTP response headers.